goldbergyoni/various-testing-examples/getting-started/lesson-price-calculator/demo-flow.md

 - Describe - is used for categorization and reporting, like folder 👯‍
 - Our first test - name & body, when on sale - 10%
-- Make it fail ✅
+- Make it fail - the aim of test is to catch bugs, see it catching bug once ✅
 - The value of describe - bad and good report 🖼

 ## AAA